UC-Davis-molecular-computing/ode2tn/README.md

 ## Usage

+See the [notebook.ipynb](notebook.ipynb) for more examples of usage.

 The functions `ode2tn` and `plot_tn` are the main elements of the package.
 `ode2tn` converts a system of arbitrary polynomial ODEs into another system of ODEs representing a transcriptional network as defined in the paper above.
 Each variable $x$ in the original ODEs is represented by a pair of variables $x^\top,x^\bot$, whose ratio $x^\top / x^\bot$ follows the same dynamics in the transcriptional network as $x$ does in the original ODEs.